 Pasta water thins the sauce to just the right consistency and adds a little starchy goodness.
 Be sure to generously salt your water BEFORE cooking the pasta.

 Optional ingredients – I top my pasta with fresh chopped tomato and basil.
 Other toppings that go well with this dish are, sun dried tomatoes, kalamata or green olives, artichoke hearts, chopped nuts.

 Pasta – My favorite gluten-free pastas are Jovial is Barilla.
 Both cook up al dente and don’t get mushy.
 Feel free to use your favorite!

 Pesto is simply a paste, traditionally made with basil, garlic, parmesan, pine nuts and olive oil.
 It’s incredibly easy to make.
 There’s no chopping, slicing, cooking required.
 The machine does all the work – food processor, high speed blender or my favorite mini food processor.
 It’s budget-friendly, smaller and light-weight but still does the job.

-The one tripping point with making pesto is the basil.
+The one issue with making pesto is the basil.
 It turns brown very easily, especially when chopped or blended too much.
-So the trick is to get the nuts, garlic and cheese chopped first, and then add the basil.
-This avoids too much beating on those delicate basil leaves.
+So the trick is to get the nuts, garlic and cheese chopped first, then add the basil.
+This avoids too much beating on delicate basil leaves.
 Also, most recipes will tell you to add the oil after the basil has been blended in.
 I add them together, The oil coats the basil leaves and slows the browning/oxidation process.